Toru Hashimoto, Mayor of Osaka

 Hashimoto’s appeal as an outsider was further underscored by revelations, which emerged during the mayoral election, when it was revealed that his biological father was a member of an organised crime syndicate.
 Although once unthinkable perhaps, in a system populated by dull technocrats or scions of wealthy dynasties, such revelations merely served to embolden his earthy electoral appeal, not least as the resources of the establishment being pitted against him ultimately played well with city voters.
 In any case, the mayor is the father of seven children, having met his wife in high school, as far from the gangster image as could be (although in June 2012 he admitted to an extramarital affair before becoming governor).

-*This article was originally published in January 2012 and updated in August and September 2012 and again in July 2013.
+*This article was originally published in January 2012 and updated in August and September 2012, in July 2013 and again in June 2014.